Leave of Absence

 Returning from a Leave of Absence

-- We will send you a letter at the start of June with information on returning from a Leave of Absence, including information on support services and who to contact if you have any questions
+- Prior to the start of term, we will send you an email about returning from a Leave of Absence, including information on support services, registration and who to contact if you have any questions

-- Tell your Programme Office that you are returning to the programme before the end of their Leave of Absence period.
+- Tell your College/School Office that you are returning to the programme before the end of the Leave of Absence period.
 This is particularly important where the programme has a clinical or work placement component

 - Pay any outstanding fees before you return from a Leave of Absence